 Dried goods go far.
 They consist of items that store well and usually have a long shelf life.
 Dried goods are also amazing for pantry meals, which are basically times when you don’t have a lot of fresh items in the fridge to rely on but need to put something on the table.

 I can’t tell you how many times I have relied on dried goods.
 Food items like beans, lentils, rice and pasta.
 Below I am sharing some of the basics that go on my shopping list when stocking up the kitchen pantry so I can cook from scratch with ease.

 Rice– We make rice a ton at our house.
 Rice is so versatile and a great tip for making things quickly is to make more than you need and store it in the fridge.
-This way you can whip up a rice mixture for a fast from scratch lunch.
-For this my Easy Pork Fried Rice works perfectly.
+This way you can whip up a rice mixture for a fast scratch lunch.
+For this, my Easy Pork Fried Rice works perfectly.

-Baking Items– Baking powder, baking soda, olive oil nonstick spray, baking cups, vanilla extract, cocoa powder, active yeast.
+Baking Items– Baking powder, baking soda, olive oil nonstick spray, baking cups, vanilla extract, cinnamon, cocoa powder, active yeast.